owlypanguine/Getting-and-Cleaning-Data_Course-Project/codebook.md

 Units: None.
 The measures were normalized to a range of [-1, 1].

+"Time" indicates time domain variables.
+"Freq" indicates frequency domain variables.
+"mean" indicates that the values are means of specific measurements, and "std" indicates that the values are standard deviations.
+The "XYZ" values represent axial signals in the X, Y, and Z directions.

-See 'About the original data set' and 'features_info.txt'
+See 'About the original data set' and 'features_info.txt'.

 <p><strong>TimeBodyAcceleration-mean-X</strong>
 <p><strong>TimeBodyAcceleration-mean-Y</strong>